Afghanistan–Germany relations: Post-war

 Afghanistan became one of the first countries to recognize the Federal Republic of Germany as the successor of the Third Reich.
 Pre-war cooperation was revived in 1950 (with West Germany), although full official relations did not start resume until December 1954.
 Ghulam Mohammad Farhad, who served as mayor of Kabul from 1948, hired and brought West German engineers and products for the Kabul Electric Company.
 The Afghan Cultural Office was opened in Munich in 1952.
 An agreement for economic and technical cooperation was signed between the Federal Republic and the Kingdom on January 31, 1958.
 Relations temporarily froze following the republican coup in Afghanistan, but was restored by 1976.

 Following the Soviet–Afghan War, the West German soldiers stationed in Afghanistan left the country.
 Qualified West German personnel and advisors left the country in 1980 followed by teaching staff in 1984.
 Meanwhile, East Germany supported the Soviet role in the country and assisted the Afghan government.
 Afghanistan and East Germany did not have many links since the latter was recognized in 1973, but this all changed during the Afghan communist regime.
 Cultural and economic agreements were made, and both countries' media agencies cooperated.
 The basis was formed following a visit by Afghan leader, Babrak Karmal, to East Germany, after which a Treaty of Friendship and Cooperation was signed on May 21, 1982.
 Their cooperation had a particular focus on the education sector.

 In 1985, total East German solidarity donations to Afghans was over 200 million marks, most of which came from the Free German Trade Union Federation.
+A 2008 report by the UK Border Agency also states that the Federal Republic of Germany built a police academy in Kabul in 1989, although it was shut down in 1992, following the mujahideen taking over the capital, the fall of the Democratic Republic of Afghanistan and the Afghan Civil War lasting from 1992 to 1996.